-The 3rd 95: Viral Load Suppression: Private sector laboratories, health management companies, and private CHWs can help expand access to viral load processing, support private providers to take on HIV services, and follow up with patients to ensure adherence.
+Private sector laboratories, health management companies, and private CHWs can help expand access to viral load processing, support private providers to take on HIV services, and follow up with patients to ensure adherence.

 PPPs leverage private laboratories to expand access to viral load processing.
 Accessing viral load processing can be challenging for both private and public HIV service providers.
-In India, Asia Health Alliance (AHA) is a network and alliance of high-quality and low-cost diagnostic centers in profit-sharing agreements with doctors.
+In India, Asian Health Alliance (AHA) is a network of high-quality, lowcost diagnostic centers in profit-sharing agreements with doctors.
 AHA already has a memorandum of understanding with the Government of Karnataka whereby AHA-affiliated private doctors can treat government patients; AHA has the potential to expand its contribution to HIV-related service delivery by contracting with the government to process state patients' viral loads.
 Making such a shift would require a significant capital outlay to purchase viral load processing equipment; therefore, access to investors, loans, or donations is essential to ensuring the private sector can capitalize on this opportunity.